-- Electronics cell phones, iPods, etc. These may be brought on the plane or bus but will need to be stored at base before going into the field. - Deodorant, makeup, shampoo, conditioner, soap, perfume or cologne, etc. - Illegal drugs, marijuana, alcohol, tobacco products of any kind are prohibited. - Any prescription drugs not cleared by the Student Services department during the screening process. - Weapons of any kind, including pocket knives and multi-tools.
+- Electronics cell phones, iPods, etc. These may be brought on the plane or bus but will need to be stored at base before going into the field. - Deodorant, makeup, shampoo, conditioner, soap, perfume or cologne, etc. - Illegal drugs, marijuana, alcohol, tobacco products or vape pens of any kind are prohibited. - Any prescription drugs not cleared by the Student Services department ahead of time. - Weapons of any kind, including pocket knives and multi-tools.